toddgaunt/bastionburrow.com/README.md

 This costs around $5 a month and the scripts in this folder are for managing that droplet.

-- iptables.sh: configures the firewall for the droplet to allow for port 443 to forward to 4443 which the webserver runs on by default
+- nftables.conf: configures the firewall for the droplet to allow for port 443 to forward to 4443 which the webserver runs on by default.
+If this file is changed, it can be reloaded on the deploment machine with `nft -f /path/to/nftables.conf`
+  TODO: Have the server automatically reload this file, or change the default config after backing it up.
 - sync.sh: synchronizes these local files with the files that are on the Digital Ocean droplet
 - renew-cert.sh: Renews the x.509 certificate issued by Let's Encrypt.
 This